Skip to main content

 These incentives, whether structured as rewards or penalties, can be significant enough to make non-participation feel like a financial loss.
 The Equal Employment Opportunity Commission (EEOC), the agency responsible for enforcing the ADA and GINA, has established rules to ensure that these incentives do not become coercive.
 The central idea is that the incentive should not be so large that an employee feels they have no real choice but to disclose their personal health information.

-To maintain their voluntary nature, that ask for must adhere to specific criteria.
+To maintain their voluntary nature, wellness programs that ask for health information must adhere to specific criteria.
 A key requirement is that the program must be “reasonably designed to promote health or prevent disease.”
 This means the program cannot be a subterfuge for discrimination or overly burdensome.

 It should have a genuine purpose, such as helping employees identify health risks and providing tools to address them.
 Think of it as a feedback system for your own biology.
-The data from a or a is meant to provide you with a personalized dashboard of your current state of health, offering insights into metabolic markers, cardiovascular health, and other physiological parameters.
+The data from a biometric screening or a health risk assessment is meant to provide you with a personalized dashboard of your current state of health, offering insights into metabolic markers, cardiovascular health, and other physiological parameters.
 The program’s design must reflect this health-promotion goal.

 For a wellness program to be considered voluntary, financial incentives must be limited and the program must be genuinely aimed at improving health.